ovh/docs/pages/platform/kubernetes-k8s/resetting-a-cluster/guide.en-sg.md

 > [!primary]
 >
-> During a reset, all data in the ETCD will be deleted (pods, deployments, services, secrets, CRDs, etc.), all PVC (Persistent Volume Claim) with their PCI cinder volumes and also load balancers.
+> During a reset, all data in the ETCD will be deleted (pods, deployments, services, secrets, CRDs, etc.).
+Similarly, load balancers and also all PVC (Persistent Volume Claim) with their PCI cinder volumes will be deleted.
 > Nodes will be either deleted or reinstalled (depending on the option you set during the reset).

-Whole cluster configuration is resetted but some value can be precise (optional):
+The whole cluster configuration is reset but some values can be defined (optional):

 - workerNodesPolicy: reinstall|delete
 - minor_version: for ex.
 1.25